ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

     There are now three pixel spacing options available for On Demand Sentinel-1 RTC products.
 Users can choose to output the RTC products at a pixel spacing of 30, 20, or 10 meters.

 RTC products can be output at 30-meter, 20-meter, or 10-meter pixel spacing.
 In most cases, the input SAR image has a resolution closer to the 10-m products, while the Copernicus DEM (used by default for RTC processing) has a pixel spacing of 30 m.
 The 10-m RTC product will be closer to the resolution of the source SAR granule, but the 30-m RTC product has a much smaller file size.
-The 20-m product may be a good tradeoff between the two.
+The 20-m product may be a good trade-off between the two.

 It is *much* faster to process and analyze 30-m RTC products, so it's a good idea to start with the coarser resolution option if possible.
 If the 30-m pixel spacing is not sufficient for your use case, try the larger 20-m RTC products.
 If even more detail is required, the 10-m products may be the best.